 Coffee and gelato?
 Yes, please!
 Have you not had an Affogato?
 Here is your chance.
 Imagine a delicious scoop of housemade QG Gelato melting into a cup of QB coffee.
 That is an Affogato my friends and it is a most delicious way to celebrate the hot with the cold.

-Oh, yaaaas – they have moved to a larger location on Ellis Street downtown and have PASTRY now.
+Oh, yaaaas – now downtown on Ellis Street, they have PASTRIES to die for.
 I won’t even try to explain – just go!

 On that Italian note, did you know that local Italian market, Valaroso Foods, also has a coffee bar?
 Serving up Italian espresso and a range of coffee drinks, there are Italian treats here to transport you back to Sicily – mini cannoli anyone?